Fast Computation of Genome-Metagenome Interaction Effects: Method

 \subsubsection{Transformation for metagenomic data}

-Metagenome sequencing results in features which take the form of proportions in different samples.
-This kind of information is referred in the statistical literature as compositional data \citep{Aitchison:JRSSB82} that are known to be subject to negative correlation biais \citep{Pearson:RSL1896, Aitchison:JRSSB82}.
-The most common way to circumvent this issue is to transform the $D_{\vd}$ features using centered log-ratios and to replace $0$ values using maximum-likelihood approaches (see \citep{GMVF:AJS16} and references therein).
-A more detailed presentation of these aspects may be found in \citep{rau_2017_statistical}.
+Metagenome sequencing gives rise to features that take the form of proportions in different samples.
+This kind of information is referred to in the statistical literature as compositional data \citep{Aitchison:JRSSB82} and is known to be subject to negative correlation bias \citep{Pearson:RSL1896, Aitchison:JRSSB82}.
+The most common way to circumvent this issue is to transform the $D_{\vd}$ features using centered log-ratios and to replace $0$ values using maximum-likelihood approaches (see \citep{GMVF:AJS16, gloor2017microbiome} and references therein).
+A more detailed presentation of these aspects may be found in~\citep{rau_2017_statistical}.